fireclouu/android-ds4-usb-hid-support/README.md

 <span style='color: green;'>[39975.372406]</span> <span style='color: orange;'>sony 0003:054C:09CC.0558:</span> <span style='color: red;'>failed to retrieve feature report 0x81 with the DualShock 4 MAC address</span>
 </span>

-...*feature report*, huh? digging deep I stumbled upon  .
+...*feature report*, huh?

+Before we understand anything of these, some knowledge with USB devices, in our case USB HID, is a must and thankfully [docs.kernel.org's USB HID RD](https://docs.kernel.org/hid/hidintro.html) exist.

-So i need to access the `report_descriptor` but remember that android likes to reconnect continuously? yeah I need to get the data FASTTT, before android kills the connection and do it again, as the ID increments for every failure, so i did `cat */*`
+Reading the docs, to be able to make sense of these report, a `report_descriptor` must be extracted to USB HID, but remember that android likes to reconnect continuously?
+I need to get the data as FAST AS POSSIBLE before android redo the connection, as the ID increments on every attempt, so I just did `cat */*`

 ![Android attempt read RD](documentation/android-attempt-read-rd.png)

-No `report_descriptor` being displayed.
-I'll use my linux PC to extract those.
+The `report_descriptor` appears not to load here.
+Let's try my x64 linux machine:

 ![Linux read RD](documentation/linux-read-rd.png)

 > Oh hey, tomorrow is 2026!
-Hapi new year ebriwan!!

 Gotcha!
-Now, what does this do then? based on [docs.kernel.org's HID RD](https://docs.kernel.org/hid/hidintro.html) it is recommended to use existing parser.
+Now, what does this do then? based on [docs.kernel.org](https://docs.kernel.org/hid/hidintro.html) it is recommended to use existing parser.
 Thankfully there is an online one, so i just need to `hexdump -e '16/1 "%02x " "\n"' report_descriptor` and paste it on [USB Descriptor and Request parser page](https://eleccelerator.com/usbdescreqparser/) and parse it as **USB HID RD**:
 ```
 0x05, 0x01,        // Usage Page (Generic Desktop Ctrls)
 0x09, 0x05,        // Usage (Game Pad)